eslint/eslint/docs/user-guide/configuring/configuration-files.md

 ### Using a configuration from a plugin

 A [plugin](https://eslint.org/docs/developer-guide/working-with-plugins) is an npm package that can add various extensions to ESLint.
-A plugin can perform numerous functions, including but not limited to the export of rules and [configurations](https://eslint.org/docs/developer-guide/working-with-plugins#configs-in-plugins).
+A plugin can perform numerous functions, including but not limited to adding new rules and exporting [shareable configurations](https://eslint.org/docs/developer-guide/working-with-plugins#configs-in-plugins).
 Make sure the package has been installed in a directory where ESLint can require it.

 The `plugins` [property value](./plugins.md#configuring-plugins) can omit the `eslint-plugin-` prefix of the package name.

 The `extends` property value can consist of:

 * `plugin:`
-* the package name (from which you can omit the prefix, for example, `react`)
+* the package name (from which you can omit the prefix, for example, `react` is short for `eslint-plugin-react`)
 * `/`
 * the configuration name (for example, `recommended`)